Aeroponic Cloner usage instructions:

 3) Straighten out the short length of pipe that you will be connecting to the water pump – don’t worry about putting kinks in it, they actually help to keep staying straight.

-4) Position your pump & manifold setup nicely in the middle of the reservoir, with the power cord hanging out over the lip of the reservoir.
+4) Connect the water pump to the misting manifold using only the basic, straight connector.
+(Do not use the water pump’s venturi fitting or its clear air tubing).
+Position your pump & manifold setup nicely in the middle of the reservoir, with the power cord hanging out over the lip of the reservoir.

 5) Add enough water to the reservoir to at least cover the pump with 5cm’s of water.
 Pump must remain fully submerged at all times when turned on.
 Some people choose to add things to the water in the reservoir at this point ( e.g. our “Striker Cloning Gel